CMMC Terms

 Critical Infrastructure or Essential Critical Infrastructure

-The systems and assets, whether physical or virtual, so vital to society that the incapacity or destruction of such may have a debilitating impact on the security, economy, public health or safety, environment, or any combination of these matters.
+The systems and assets, whether physical or virtual, are so vital to society that the incapacity or destruction of such may have a debilitating impact on the security, economy, public health or safety, environment, or any combination of these matters.

 Per a March 20, 2020 memo from the Under Secretary of Defense for Acquisition and Sustainment, Ellen Lord: